AntonioAI/game-of-life-simulator/README.md

 # Game of Life Simulator

-An interactive web-based implementation of Conway's Game of Life built with HTML5 Canvas and JavaScript.
-Experience the fascinating world of cellular automata through this modern, responsive simulator.
+An interactive, performant web-based implementation of Conway's Game of Life built with HTML5 Canvas and modern JavaScript.
+Experience the fascinating world of cellular automata through this responsive simulator.

 ![Game of Life Simulator](screenshot.png)